confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 1. On the left hand side navigation menu, you will see **Cluster overview. **

     This section shows Cluster Metrics, such as Throughput and Storage.
 This page also shows the number of Topics, Partitions, Connectors, and ksqlDB Applications.
-Below is an example of the metrics dashboard once you have data flowing through Kafka.
+Below is an example of the metrics dashboard once you have data flowing through Confluent Cloud.

 <div align="center" padding=25px>
     <img src="images/cluster-overview.png" width=50% height=50%>